-- Annual Meetings that convene and facilitate interaction among scientists from different disciplines as well as population health practitioners;
+- Annual Conferences that convene and facilitate interaction among scientists from different disciplines as well as population health practitioners

-- The IAPHS Forum – the hot spot for population health science information and exchange on the IAPHS website will include a Blog, research highlights, and occasional interviews;
+- The IAPHS Blog – the hot spot for population health science information and exchange on the IAPHS website features research highlights, commentaries, and occasional interviews

 IAPHS is led by six officers: a President-Elect, President, Past President, Secretary, Treasurer, and Executive Director.
 All officers except the Treasurer and Executive Director are elected by the membership.
-The Board of Directors includes the six officers and nine additional Board members: nine regular members serving staggered three-year terms and a Student Board Member serving a two-year term.
+The Board of Directors includes the six officers and ten additional Board members: nine regular members serving staggered three-year terms and a Student Board Member serving a two-year term.

 Information on previous leadership is available here.

 IAPHS elections are held annually.
 All individual members of IAPHS are eligible to vote.
 IAPHS strives to achieve diversity in the leadership of the organization along many dimensions, including discipline, career stage, race/ethnicity, and engagement in basic research vs. practice/policy.

 Committees are the backbone and life-blood of IAPHS.
 Committees provide oversight, organize activities, carry out essential functions, and guide and advise the leadership on how the organization can best achieve success.